Reducing waits in elective care

 Explore the outcomes

-Through Q Lab, each of the five test teams developed a new understanding of the issues they brought to the process.
+Through Q Lab, each of the four test teams developed a new understanding of the issues they brought to the process.
 They identified and navigated barriers to improvement and tested improvement measures in their settings, some of which have had a significant impact on quality of care.

 Naturally, the test teams are at different stages of their projects.
 You can read a summary of progress below.